 Visit Glen Rock’s historical and preservation society’s exhibit to learn about one of those men, Sgt.
 Ludovicus van Iersal, a recent immigrant from The Netherlands.
 He enlisted as a volunteer.
 His unit saw battle at Verdun, Belleau Forest, and the Meuse-Argonne.
 Van Iersel earned the Croix de Guerre by retrieving 17 wounded men from “No Man’s Land.”
 He earned a second by using his language skills to convince a German officer to surrender with 60 men.

 He was awarded the Medal of Honor for actions at Mouzon, France on November 9, 1918.
 On a nighttime reconnaissance mission, facing heavy fire, van Iersal swam across a swift river and found a lodging place under a bridge from which to view enemy positions.
 He swam back with information that saved 1,000 lives as his unit was moved to a safer position.

-General Pershing presented his medal.
+General John J. Pershing presented his medal.
 Sgt.
 John Cridland Lathan of Rutherford was also among the eight who received the Congressional Medal of Honor.
 Stop by Rutherford’s exhibit to learn more about him.

 For more information about visiting the Glen Rock Historical and Preservation Association’s Museum please click here.